-- 1) Water Quality Settling Basin design must comply with the Treatment and Water Quality Requirements in Chapter 2 and the General Design Standards in this chapter. - 2) Facility sizing calculations must be performed using hydrograph routing methodology. - 3) Facility must be designed with a minimum Detention Time of 24 hours.
-Detention Time is defined as the time to empty the pond from the maximum ponded water surface.
+- 1) Water Quality Settling Basin design must comply with the Treatment and Water Quality Requirements in Chapter 2 and the General Design Standards in this chapter. - 2) Facility sizing calculations must be performed using hydrograph routing methodology. - 3) Facility must be designed with a minimum water quality detention time of 24 hours.
+The water quality detention time is defined as the time to empty the pond from the maximum ponded water surface.
 The pond shall be considered empty when the calculated water depth is 0.5 inch. - 4) If the Contributing Drainage Area requires a smaller orifice than 1 inch to attain a Detention Time of 24 hours, this BMP may not be used. - 5) The minimum length-to-width ratio of the facility is 3L:1W at the maximum water surface elevation.
-If this ratio cannot be maintained the basin must be equipped with baffles or islands to increase the flow distance between inlet and outlet. - 6) The distance from the inlet and outlet of the pond must be maximized to facilitate sedimentation. - 7) The maximum ponded depth for water quality shall be 4 feet. - 8) Forebay Must be provided on aboveground ponds with bottom areas greater than 300 square feet.
+If this ratio cannot be maintained the basin must be equipped with baffles or islands to increase the flow distance between inlet and outlet. - 6) The distance from the inlet and outlet of the pond must be maximized to facilitate sedimentation. - 7) Growing media must be at a depth of either a minimum of 12 inches of imported soil or 18 inches of amended native soil and must meet the Growing Media standards in Section 4.3.2.19.
+All ground within the facility must be stabilized per the Ground Stabilization Standards in Section 4.3.2.18. - 8) The maximum ponded depth for water quality shall be 4 feet.

+- 9) Forebay Must be provided on aboveground ponds with bottom areas greater than 300 square feet.
 A pre-treatment (sedimentation) manhole may be used in-lieu of a forebay for ponds with bottom areas less than 1,000 square feet.
-Forebays and/or pre-treatment manholes must comply with the following standards as applicable:

-- a) Forebays must segregate the first 25% of the pond area directly downstream of the inflow to the pond. - b) Forebay berms must be constructed of non-erodible material such as concrete, masonry, or rock no smaller than 4 inches. - c) Rock Forebay berm cross section must be generally trapezoidal with a height of 12 inches, a 2-foot minimum top width, and 2H:1V front and back slopes. - d) Pre-treatment manhole must have an oil/water separation mechanism, minimum diameter of 48 inches, and minimum sump depth of 24 inches.
+Forebays and/or pre-treatment manholes must comply with the following standards as applicable: - a) Forebays must segregate the first 25% of the pond area directly downstream of the inflow to the pond. - b) Forebay berms must be constructed of non-erodible material such as concrete, masonry, or rock no smaller than 4 inches. - c) Rock Forebay berm cross section must be generally trapezoidal with a height of 12 inches, a 2-foot minimum top width, and 2H:1V front and back slopes. - d) Pre-treatment manhole must have an oil/water separation mechanism, minimum diameter of 48 inches, and minimum sump depth of 24 inches.